MicrosoftDocs/windows-dev-docs/hub/package-manager/configuration/create.md

 3. **Assertions**: List the preconditions (or prerequisites) required for this configuration in this section.

 4. **Resource**: Both the "Assertions" and "Resources" list sections consist of individual `resource` nodes to represent the set up task.
-The `resource` should be given a name to represent the set up task that it will accomplish.
+The `resource` should be given the name of the PowerShell module followed by the name of the module's DSC resource that will be invoked to apply your desired state: `{ModuleName}/{DscResource}`.
 Each resource must include **directives** and **settings**.
 Optionally, it can also include an **id** value.
+When applying a configuration, WinGet will know to install the module from the [PowerShell Gallery](https://www.powershellgallery.com/packages) and invoke the specified [DSC resource](/powershell/dsc/concepts/resources).

-5. **Directives**: The `directives` value of a resource must include a **module** value, representing the PowerShell module containing the [DSC Resources](/powershell/dsc/concepts/resources) that should be applied to accomplish the desired state configuration task.
-The `directives` should also include a  `description` value to describe the configuration task being accomplished by the module.
+5. **Directives**: The `directives` section provides information about the module and the resource.
+This section should include a `description` value to describe the configuration task being accomplished by the module.
 The `allowPrerelease` value enables you to choose whether or not the configuration will be allowed (`true`) to use "Prerelease" modules from the [PowerShell Gallery](https://www.powershellgallery.com/packages).

 6. **Settings**: The `settings` value of a resource represents the collection of name-value pairs being passed to the PowerShell DSC Resource.
 Settings could represent anything from whether Developer Mode is enabled, to applying a reg key, or to establishing a particular network setting.